A Salad and a Straight Jacket, Please

 SPOT MORE COOL STUFF:

 Most people do not associate hospitals with great food, fun or festivities.
-The owners of Hospitalis, a new restaurant in Riga, Latvia, are hoping to change that.
+The owners of Hospitalis, an unusual restaurant in the Latvian capital of Riga, are hoping to change that.

 The one medical-related place people might dread going to even more than a dentist’s would be a gynecologist’s office.
 So, of course, Hospitalis has one of these too.
 Ah, listening to a live band while eating a meal in a gynecologist’s exam room—now there’s a multi-orifice experience few other restaurants can match!